bivektor/lombokt/README.md

 * Primary constructor with at least one parameter is required.
 * Both `@Buildable` and `@Builder` annotations are required
 * Annotations can be placed on just regular classes including data classes but not on objects, interfaces, inline, local, enum and value classes.
-* User defined method bodies are dummy placeholders and, Lombokt always overwrites the setter methods and the 'build' method bodies.
+* User defined method bodies are dummy placeholders and, lomboKT always overwrites the setter methods and the 'build' method bodies.
 * Constructor can be private which is often the case for a buildable class.
 * Companion builder method is optional as the plugin doesn't check or validate Companion object methods.